Opencart-Webkul/opencart-console/README.md

 ## Overview

-Webkul Opencart Console Application is used to automate the opencart Installation ,Module Creation,Crearing the cache and Add some dummy data via Console commands.
+Webkul Opencart Console Application is used to automate the Opencart Installation, Module Creation, Clearing the cache files and Database Import/Export via Console commands.

 ## Getting Started